Carol Cleveland: Early life

 Born in East Sheen, London, she moved to the United States with her mother and U.S. Air Force stepfather at an early age.
 She was brought up in Philadelphia, Pennsylvania; Lubbock, Texas; and later Pasadena, California, where she attended John Marshall Junior High School and Pasadena High School.
 She is a former Miss California Navy and appeared as Miss Teen Queen in MAD Magazine at age 15.
-Carol was Miss Teen in the August 1958 issue of Dig magazine.
+Cleveland was Miss Teen in the August 1958 issue of Dig magazine.

 Cleveland returned with her family to London in 1960, and studied at the Royal Academy of Dramatic Art.

 Career

-A stage actress and model who had appeared as an extra in The Persuaders!, a secretary in The Saint, a lover of Peter Wyngarde's character in The Avengers TV series episode "A Touch of Brimstone" (1966), and other TV shows and films, she started to appear as an extra in BBC comedy productions, including The Two Ronnies, Morecambe and Wise, and various vehicles for Spike Milligan.
+A stage actress and model, Carol Cleveland appeared in The Persuaders!, in The Saint as a secretary, as a lover of Peter Wyngarde's character in The Avengers TV series episode "A Touch of Brimstone" (1966), and in other TV shows and films.
+She was in BBC comedy productions, including The Two Ronnies, Morecambe and Wise, and various works of Spike Milligan.

 Monty Python

-Her comedy acting brought her to the attention of the production team of Monty Python's Flying Circus.
-She appeared in 30 of the 45 episodes in the series, plus all four Monty Python movies.
+Her comedy acting skills brought her to the attention of the production team of Monty Python's Flying Circus.
+She appeared in 32 of the 45 episodes in the series, plus all four Monty Python movies.
 Cleveland has contributed to many post-Python projects including the Concert for George and Not the Messiah (He's a Very Naughty Boy).
 She has also appeared in many documentaries about the group's history, including Monty Python: Almost the Truth (Lawyers Cut).

 Other work

-Cleveland was voted number three in Splendor magazine's "100 Most Beautiful Entertainers" list in 1972.
+In 1972, Cleveland was voted number three in Splendor magazine's "100 Most Beautiful Entertainers" list.

-In 1986, Cleveland played an American television journalist in Only Fools and Horses, in the episode "The Miracle of Peckham"; then in 1995, Cleveland had a small cameo in a sketch within Fist of Fun, a BBC comedy show featuring Stewart Lee and Richard Herring.
-In 2022, Cleveland appeared on an episode of First Dates.
+In 1986, Cleveland played an American television journalist in Only Fools and Horses, in the episode "The Miracle of Peckham"; then in 1995, she had a small cameo in a sketch within Fist of Fun, a BBC comedy show featuring Stewart Lee and Richard Herring.
+In 2022, she appeared in an episode of First Dates.